sami-b95/predicting_qaoa_parameters_data/README.md

 # Predicting parameters for the Quantum Approximate Optimization Algorithm for MAX-CUT from the infinite-size limit

-This repository contains code to re-generate the figures in the paper ***
+This repository contains code to re-generate the figures in the paper ***.

 The data is not included in the repository.
-It must be downloaded from: *** and unpacked at the root of this repository.
+It must be downloaded from [this link](https://zenodo.org/record/5569075/files/data.tar.xz) and unpacked at the root of this repository.

 The code in the following 3 Jupyter notebooks at the root of the repository:
 - [infinite_size_parameters.ipnyb](./infinite_size_parameters.ipynb): Generate the plots of optimal angles for MAX-CUT QAOA on Erdos-Renyi/Chung-Lu graphs.